-The Montreal Daily Advertiser says the reported existence of Cholera at Gross Isle, was en-tirely unfounded.
+The Montreal Daily Advertiser says the reported existence of Cholera at Gross Isle, was entirely unfounded.
 There was Typhus Fever and Small Pox, but no Cholera.

-The route of the Chennogo Canal has been located as far as the village of Greene, and is to be put under contract early in July.
+The route of the Chennogo Canal has been be put under contract early in July.
 It passes through the village of Norwich, about forty rods east of the Public Square.

-[SELECTED FOR GOODSELL'S GENESEE FARMER.]
+[ SELECTED FOR GOODSELL'S GENESEE FARMER.]
 ODE TO MAY.

-Hail! loveliest of thy sister train Of months that dance around our sphere; Thy sweet return I greet again,

-And welcome thee with heart sincere:

-With jocund voice thy praise I sing,

-Fairest of months, and Queen of Spring!
+Hail! loveliest of thy sister train Of months that dance around our sphere; Thy sweet return I greet again, And welcome thee with heart sincere: With jocund voice thy praise I sing, Fairest of months, and Queen of Spring

-The fields, beneath thy sky serene, New coats of loveliest verdure wear: Late russet hills are clad in green, The groves with foliage thick appear, And flowers of various hues adorn The vales, and blossoms deck the thorn.
+The fields, beneath thy sky serene, New coats of loveliest verdure wear; Late russet hills are clad in green.
+The groves with foliage thick appear, And flowers of various hues adorn The vales, and blossoms deck the thorn.